-I'm an assistant professor of social psychology at Tilburg University (and, from 2012-2013, a visiting assistant professor at the Wharton School, University of Pennsylvania).
+I'm an assistant professor of psychology at the University of Toronto.

 Inbar, Y., Pizarro, D. A., Gilovich, T., & Ariely, D. (2013).
 Moral masochism: On the connection between guilt and self-punishment.
 Emotion, 13, 14-18.